 Interesting Tip: Did you know about this offbeat place in Uttarakhand called Khirsu?

 Jampacked with food choices, this place is a travelers’ paradise.
 My favorite thing to do in Mussoorie is to roam about the Mall Road and discover new places.
 However, some of my all-time must-visit places are:

 Lovely Omelette Centre

-Situated on the Mall road, this place makes one of the best omelettes.
+Situated on the Mall road, this place makes one of the best omelets.
 The shop has also been featured in various magazines.
-You can’t miss this place, it is always thronged by locals and tourists alike and it is such a great visual, watching the two chefs go on with their expertise of making omelets.
+You can’t miss this place, it is always thronged by locals and tourists alike, and it is such a great visual, watching the two chefs go on with their expertise in making omelets.

 Cafe de Tavern

-Great place to hang out and the food is really amazing.
-This will definitely remind you of old-time English pubs, with very laid back vibes.
+Great place to hang out and the food is amazing.
+This place will remind you of old-time English pubs, with very laid back vibes.
 Must try – the Red Wine Sizzler

 Kalsang Friends Corner